cast-org/figuration/docs/4.0.0-alpha.6/content/color.md

 * ToC goes here
 {:toc}

-## Theme Colors
+## Themes

-Here are the names and base color values for the color scheme used throughout Figuration.
+Here are the names and base color values for the color themes used throughout Figuration.
 These colors are used to expand into a palette style color system, as seen below.

-There is more information about working with the themes over in the Get Started section, under [Options: Color Themes]({{ site.baseurl }}/{{ site.docs_version }}/get-started/options/#color-themes).

 <div class="row text-black">
      <div class="palette col-sm-6 col-md-4">